Arindam200/Python_Projects/README.md

 If you want to learn about python, visit [here.](https://github.com/Python-World/Py-Resources)

-If you are new to Github and open source then, visit [here.](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

 ## ⭐ How to get started with open source?

 You can refer to the following articles on the basics of Git and Github.